 Who Was Elizabeth Cady Stanton?

-In 1840 Elizabeth Cady Stanton married a reformer Henry Stanton (omitting “obey” from the marriage oath), and they went at once to the World's Anti-Slavery Convention in London, where she joined other women in objecting to their exclusion from the assembly.
-On returning to the United States, Elizabeth and Henry had seven children while he studied and practiced law, and eventually they settled in Seneca Falls, New York.
+In 1840, Elizabeth Cady Stanton married a reformer Henry Stanton (omitting “obey” from the marriage oath), and they went at once to the World's Anti-Slavery Convention in London, where she joined other women in objecting to their exclusion from the assembly.
+On returning to the United States, Stanton and Henry had seven children while he studied and practiced law, and eventually, they settled in Seneca Falls, New York.

 Women's Rights Movement

-During the Civil War Elizabeth Cady Stanton concentrated her efforts on abolishing slavery, but afterwards she became even more outspoken in promoting women suffrage.
-In 1868, she worked with Susan B. Anthony on the Revolution, a militant weekly paper.
+During the Civil War, Stanton concentrated her efforts on abolishing slavery, but afterward she became even more outspoken in promoting women suffrage.
+In 1868, she worked with Anthony on the Revolution, a militant weekly paper.
 The two then formed the National Woman Suffrage Association (NWSA) in 1869.
-Stanton was the NWSA’s first president - a position she held until 1890.
-At that time the organization merged with another suffrage group to form the National American Woman Suffrage Association.
+Stanton was the NWSA’s first president, a position she held until 1890.
+At that time, the organization merged with another suffrage group to form the National American Woman Suffrage Association.
 Stanton served as the president of the new organization for two years.

-As a part of her work on behalf of women’s rights, Elizabeth Cady Stanton often traveled to give lectures and speeches.
+As a part of her work on behalf of women’s rights, Stanton often traveled to give lectures and speeches.
 She called for an amendment to the U.S. Constitution giving women the right to vote.
-Stanton also worked with Anthony on the first three volumes of the History of Woman Suffrage (1881–6).
+Stanton also worked with Anthony on the first three volumes of the History of Woman Suffrage (1881–1886).
 Matilda Joslyn Gage also worked with the pair on parts of the project.

-Elizabeth Cady Stanton died on October 26, 1902.
-More so than many other women in that movement, she was able and willing to speak out on a wide spectrum of issues - from the primacy of legislatures over the courts and constitution, to women's right to ride bicycles - and she deserves to be recognized as one of the more remarkable individuals in American history.
+Stanton died on October 26, 1902.
+More so than many other women in that movement, she was able and willing to speak out on a wide spectrum of issues - from the primacy of legislatures over the courts and constitution to women's right to ride bicycles - and she deserves to be recognized as one of the more remarkable individuals in American history.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!